Check Eligibility

 How do I know if I can claim?

 Mis-selling often occurs when details of the agreement aren’t clearly explained or proper affordability checks aren’t conducted.
-If either applies to you, you can file a complaint.
-Additionally, issues with the vehicle itself, while not a form of mis-selling, can also warrant a complaint.
-Common mis-selling scenarios include unclear costs or contract terms, lack of affordability checks, and unexpected issues like hidden fees or misleading ownership terms.
+In terms of car finance, it can also be because the broker was incentivised by DCAs.
+If any apply to you, you can file a complaint.
 Whether your agreement is ongoing or paid off, you can still claim.
-To find out if you can claim, click "Check Now" below.
+To find out if you can claim, click the Check button below.

 Why Use The Claims Guide For My Claim?

-Professional - Each claim is different and specific circumstances that are relevant to the claim should be explained by a professional.
+Professional - Each claim is different, and specific circumstances that are relevant to the claim should be explained by a professional.
 The Financial Ombudsman has previously been unable to progress some complaints that involved a “template” or “standard letter”.

 How much will I receive if my Car Finance Claim is successful?

 Compensation for a mis-sold car finance claim is generally aimed at covering the financial disadvantage caused by the mis-selling, particularly in cases involving Discretionary Commission Arrangements (DCAs).
 Compensation for loans with a DCA arrangement is based on the extra you paid compared to if you were given a more competitive rate, plus 8% statutory interest.
-The FCA estimates this will average over £1.1k per claim.
+The FCA estimates this will average £950 per claim.
 For more information and an estimate of the value of your claim, click here.

 How much will I receive if my Unaffordable Lending Claim is successful?

 If you successfully claim a refund from a lender, you can claim back the interest and charges on your loans, plus 8% statutory interest.
-For more information on how this is calculated click here.
+For more information on how this is calculated, click here.

 How much will I receive if my Hidden Commissions Claim is successful?